Valentine’s Day in Recovery

 Do Something You Both Enjoy

 We’ve offered a variety of traditionally romantic ideas for your celebration of Valentine’s Day, but you can also throw away tradition and create your own meaningful day.
 If playing video games together or watching horror movies are things you both love, schedule some time to indulge yourselves.
 Don’t let the cultural definitions of love and romance get in your way if they don’t fit your personal experience together.

 Renew Your Commitment to Your Relationship

 Finally, consider using Valentine’s Day as a motivation for change.
 Being in a relationship can be difficult, especially if addiction or addiction recovery is part of the picture.
 Take some time on February 14th to talk about where you are, where you’ve come from, and where you want to go.
 Set some relationship goals and follow up with a concrete plan.
-For example, you might decide to start couple’s therapy once a week or once a month.
-You might decide to prioritize a date night every week.
+For example, you might decide to prioritize a date night every week.
 You might think of a project you can both collaborate on.
 Showing your long-term commitment to each other is a wonderful way to celebrate Valentine’s Day.